-When it comes to children, a misunderstanding or false accusation can lead to a life in prison.
+When it comes to children, a misunderstanding or false accusation can lead to serious criminal prosecutions which could result in a long prison sentence among other severe penalties.
 California, and all of the United States, has grown increasingly cautious about their children over the past few decades.
-Protocols like the two-deep leadership program in the Boy Scouts of America and other barriers to abuse have popped up all over the country, and for good reason.
+Laws against lewd or lascivious acts with a child are a major priority for law enforcement in San Diego and thoughout California.

-However, with the zealous protection of our children has also come increased, and sometimes unwarranted, scrutiny for some members of our population, including men.
-Some children know that a false accusation against a man, especially teachers and parents, can result in serious problems, and may do so without considering the full consequences of their actions.
-If you have been falsely accused of committing lewd acts with a child, or have heard rumors circulating that you have done so, you need to contact a lawyer immediately.
+The zealous protection of our children in our socieity has brought about increased, and sometimes unwarranted, criminal prosecutions for people accused of various acts.
+A false accusation against a man, especially teachers, parents or relatives, can result in severe repurcussions, and children might make accusations without considering the full consequences of their actions.
+If you have been accused of committing lewd acts with a child, or are under investigation, you need to contact a criminal defense lawyer immediately.

-San Diego Lawyer for Charges Related to Lewd Acts with a Child
+Defense Attorney for Lewd Acts with a Child in San Diego

 Being accused of a crime you did not commit, or did not intend to commit is heart-wrenching.
 You see your colleagues, friends and family turn away from you and you know that their trust in you will never be fully restored, even if you are found innocent.
 However, the best way to combat this outcome is to employ an experienced defense attorney immediately to squash rumors of wrongdoing and fight charges in court.